Memorable Manitobans: George Douglas Iliffe (1901-1967)

 Accountant, civil servant.

 He worked in the corporate world until joining the provincial civil service, where he was Chief Auditor (1933-1944) and Comptroller-General (1944-1966), taking the office on 15 February 1944 from outbound C. A. W. Glover.
 He helped to negotiate the signing of the Dominion-Provincial tax agreement, signed by Premier Stuart Garson on 13 August 1947.
 For his contributions to public administration, he received the City of Louisville Gold Medal (1955).
 He retired in September 1966.
-He was President of the Institute of Public Administration of Canada, University of Manitoba Alumni Association, Institute of Chartered Accountants of Manitoba, and Strathcona Curling Club, and a Director of the McKenzie Seed Company, and member of the Sanitorium Board of Manitoba.
-He was a member of the Granite Curling Club and Southwood Golf and Country Club.
+He was President of the Institute of Public Administration of Canada, University of Manitoba Alumni Association, Institute of Chartered Accountants of Manitoba, and Strathcona Curling Club (1948-1949), and a Director of the McKenzie Seed Company, and member of the Sanitorium Board of Manitoba.

 Marriage registrations, Manitoba Vital Statistics.